AriBerisha/sd-webui-roop-unlocked/README.md

-# roop for StableDiffusion
+# Unlocked roop for StableDiffusion

 This is an extension for StableDiffusion's [AUTOMATIC1111 web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) that allows face-replacement in images.
-It is based on [roop](https://github.com/s0md3v/roop) but will be developed seperately.
+It is based on [roop](https://github.com/s0md3v/sd-webui-roop) but will be developed seperately.

 ![example](example/example.png)